Atlanta Dinner Club

 The best table isn't six people in the same industry.
 It's six people who find out they've all been meaning to try the same thing.

-Your list won't look like this one.
-That's fine — tell us yours and we'll find the overlap.
+Your list won't look like this one, and that's exactly the point.
+Tell us yours and we'll find the overlap.

 Who this is for